 Table 1 summarizes previously described patterns for POGIL activities.
-The first two patterns (referenced in this paper) describe ways to categorize questions in a POGIL activity.
-The other three patterns describe POGIL activity models (Kussmaul, 2016).
+The first two (referenced in this paper) describe ways to categorize questions in a POGIL activity and the other three describe POGIL activity models (Kussmaul, 2016).
 A longer list of previously documented patterns relevant for POGIL is available (Kussmaul, 2017).